robfalken/ex_logdna/README.md

   tags: ["web", "prod"]
 ```

+Find more information in the [LogDNA ingestion API documentation](https://docs.logdna.com/reference#logsingest).

 ## Usage

 After configuring your application to use the `LogDNA` backend, just use logger as you normally would.
 To send a log entry with log level `info` for instance: